q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 ├── CODE_OF_CONDUCT.md              <- Code of Conduct for developers and users ├── LICENSE                         <- License file
 ├── MANIFEST.in                     <- Packaging information for pip
-├── README.md                       <- Description of project which GitHub will render ├── molecool                        <- Basic Python Package import file │   ├── __init__.py                 <- Basic Python Package import file
+├── README.md                       <- Description of the project which GitHub will render ├── molecool                        <- Basic Python Package import file │   ├── __init__.py                 <- Basic Python Package import file
 │   ├── functions.py                <- Starting package module